What Wrongful Death Beneficiaries in Georgia Need to Know

 Do I have a case of negligence?

 The first step to determine if one has a wrongful death claim is to determine whether another person’s or entity’s negligence was the proximate cause of the fatal accident or collision.
 Another person or entity must have acted in a negligent or intentional manner, and the negligent or intentional act must have been the proximate cause of the fatality.

 One is deemed negligent for having engaged in a specific act or for not having acted at all when there was a legal duty to do so.
 An example of a negligent action would be an intoxicated person choosing to drive a vehicle and causing a collision because of the intoxication.
 An example of negligent inaction would be an employee in a hazardous area failing to warn passersby, if that employee had a legal duty to warn and if a passerby is subsequently killed by the hazard.

 The Law Offices of John Morrison, LLC will help you identify all possible causes of action that you may have regarding the death of your family member, and we will gather all available evidence to demonstrate that a negligent or intentional act committed by the defendant directly led to the fatality.

 How can I get help?

-When you are ready to discuss your case, give us a call at 770-951-8900 or fill out our contact form and we will get in touch with you to schedule a free, no-obligation consultation regarding your legal options.
+When you are ready to discuss your case, call our law firm at (770)951-8900 or fill out our contact form, and we will schedule a free consultation.